tejgrewal/SmartDial/README.md

 - Haptics and BNO sensor support.
 - Modular app interface via the Modulino knob.

-CAD - All the model files are in CAD folder
+CAD Folder- All the model files are in CAD folder

-BOM - Contains bill of material of the items required to make one SmartDial Assembly & Fabrication - Contain notes on important items.
+BOM Folder - Bill of material of the items required to make one SmartDial

+Assembly & Fabrication Folder - Contain notes on important items.
 Please read carefully before commiting or start of project.

 Quick links to main code & modules
 - [`src/main.cpp`](src/main.cpp)